paldepind/synceddb/README.md

 API documentation
 -----------------
-Beware, the documentation is in very early stages.
+Beware, the documentation is in early stages.

 Client API documentation
 ========================